Our guides, our community, and what's happening

 Dr. of Veterinary medicine.

 We're very connected to our local community.
 Each trip we bring to visit Sable Island NPR provides funding for the Sable Island Institute www.sableislandinstitute.org and we work closely with the organization to assist with fundraising and help with ongoing research projects.
+Each year we put together a fundraising raffle that includes a trip for 2 to Sable Island.

 We also take part in fundraising efforts to help people who might not have the opportunity to get outdoors and be active whenever we can.
 Two on-going Kattuk projects are Bikes For the Bay and assisting with equipment drives for the outdoor program at Laing House.